 Clean up

 If you created a new project for this tutorial, delete the project.
-If you used an existing project and wish to keep it without the changes added in this tutorial, delete the resources created for the tutorial.
+If you used an existing project and want to keep it without the changes added in this tutorial, delete the resources created for the tutorial.

 Delete tutorial resources